thewizardplusplus/go-dos-protection/README.md

 ## Features

 - use of patterns:
-  - implementation based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles with separate use case layers for server and client;
+  - implementation based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles:
+    - separate use case layers for server and client;
+    - adapter layer for integrating with HTTP servers and clients;
   - input parsing and validation handled internally in the use cases (inputs are passed as raw DTOs);
   - relies on the library [`github.com/thewizardplusplus/go-pow`](https://github.com/thewizardplusplus/go-pow) for [PoW](https://en.wikipedia.org/wiki/Proof_of_work) algorithm implementation;
 - use cases: